Learn All Year Long

 |Activity Time||20 or more minutes a day, as often as desired|

 - Explore the Sites with Webcams, and choose the ones that will work best with your children.
-Note when the zoo indicates that the animals featured on the camera are typically active.
+Note when the zoo or aquarium indicates that the animals featured on the camera are typically active.
 Be prepared to choose an alternate camera if no animals appear within a reasonable length of time or if the Webcam is unavailable for some reason.

 - Install RealPlayer and/or Windows Media Player on the computer being used so the Webcams can be viewed.
 The page for the site(s) choosen will indicate the plug-in that are needed to view the animals.
 These are free downloads, but it may take extra time to install the programs.